nftgp/specs/README.md

 Importantly, it can use external resources, like fonts, other SVG files, or raster images via URI references.
 This facilitates on-chain generation and storage of complex images at a small file size by composing larger image layers that are stored off-chain, e.g., on [IPFS](https://ipfs.io).

-The NFT Gateway Protocol defines a mechanism for the resolution and inlining of external resources in SVG--guaranteeing consistent image rendering in any environment.
+The NFT Gateway Protocol defines a mechanism for the resolution and inlining of external resources in SVG–guaranteeing consistent image rendering in any environment.

 ## Gateway implementations